 - Siblings: 4

 - Profession: Teacher, Bank teller, First Lady

-- Best Known For: Being the 1st First Lady of Ghana
+- Famous for: Being the 1st First Lady of Ghana

 Fathia Nkrumah was Born in Egypt